leo-pfeiffer/equation-parser/README.md

 # equation-parser
-Equation parser written in Scala
+Simple equation parser written in Scala to practice functional programming in Scala